FreeLeh/docs/freedb/protocols.md

 Inside of the row value object you will find `c` and `f` key, where `c` corresponds to the formatted value while `f` corresponds to the raw value.

-## KV Store
+## Key-Value (KV) Store

-We will build KV Store on top of Row Store.
+KV Store is a data structure that can map a key to a value (similar to a hash map).

 The row data schema looks like this (in PyFreeDB model):
 ```